JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 ````````````````````````````````

 Note how an SVG has been included as the FlexiAlertBlock's icon.
 The icon markup for each FlexiAlertBlock
-can be customized or omitted, options for icon markup are covered [here](TODO).
+can be customized or omitted, options for icon markup are covered in the [options section](#options).

 Also note how the class `fab-<FlexiAlertBlock type>` (`fab-critical-warning` in this case) is assigned to the outermost `div` element.
 Using a
 different FlexiAlertBlock type results in a different class: